Conflict of Interest Policy for ACM Publications

 - Direct Content Evaluators (e.g., reviewers)

 - Indirect Content Evaluators (e.g., associate chairs, associate editors)

 - Other Content Evaluators (e.g., member of a program committee not directly involved in submission evaluation)

 All content evaluators, direct and indirect, bear primary responsibility for identifying and disclosing potential COIs in reviews.

 All content creators bear primary responsibility for providing complete and honest information about COIs in their submissions and as otherwise requested.
 In particular, content creators should explicitly note any support they have received or are receiving that might be viewed as having an influence on their submitted content.

 Possible conflicts should be reported to the individual in charge of the venue involved (e.g., editor or program chair).
 In the case that the individual in charge is also conflicted, then conflicts can be reported to a predesignated alternate or to the ACM Director of Publications.
 A best practice would be for there to be one or more predesignated alternates identified and publicized in advance of any potential need for reporting.

 Managing a Conflict of Interest

-If a potential conflict of interest is identified, the party or parties should note this, and then recuse themselves from any further deliberation or decision-making.
+If a potential conflict of interest in reviewing is identified, the party or parties should note this, and then recuse themselves from any further deliberation or decision-making.

 If a COI is suggested or identified, it should be addressed as follows: